The quantum Newman-Moore model in a longitudinal field: Vicinity of the point, effective Rydberg blockade and hard trimers

 where $\triangledown_{i,1}, \triangledown_{i,2}, \triangledown_{i,3}$ are the three plaquettes around site $i$.
 The redundancy in the degrees of freedom is evident from the gauge symmetry of \er{eq:LGT} with generators

 where $i \in \triangledown$ indicates the sites that define the plaquette $\triangledown$.
 Fixing the gauge condition $G_\triangledown = 0$ for all plaquettes provides the equivalence with the ``Rydberg'' description of the qTPMz near the $k=-3J$ point, \er{p6x}.
+This LGT is similar in appearance to the mean-field theory defined for quantum spin liquids \cite{book_Wen,book_Sachdev}.

 As for quantum dimers \cite{moessner2001ising,moessner2001resonating,moessner2001short-ranged,misguich2002quantum,ralko2005zero-temperature,yan2021topological,yan2022triangular}, we can connect the LGT formulation of our problem to one in terms of quantum {\em trimers}.
 Consider placing a trimer on each site with an up spin.
 If we impose that a plaquette can only have one trimer ``arm'' on it, a configuration of hard trimers corresponds to a blockaded configuration of the spins; see Fig.~\ref{fig:trimers} for an illustration.
 This means that the set of all spin configurations that obeys the ``Rydberg'' constraints is the same as the set of all configurations with any number of trimers, i.e., a mixture of trimers and monomers, meaning sites without trimers.
 Lastly, note that, contrary to other works in the literature where trimers can occur in various shapes \cite{jandura2020quantum,iskin2022dimers,giudice2022trimer,cheng2022fractional}, here we are constrained by geometry to a single one.